Anyon Quasilocalization in a Quasicrystalline Toric Code: Single-particle Spectrum

 We transform Pauli spins into hardcore bosons (\cite{sachdev_QPT}) by the mapping: $\eta_{v}^{z}=2b^{\dag}_{v}b_{v}-1,\ (\text{for }\lambda_{v}^{(n)}>0)$, $\eta_{v}^{z}=1-2b^{\dag}_{v}b_{v}\ (\text{for }\lambda_{v}^{(n)}<0)$.
 This ensures that the excitations have zero-field energy gap $2|\lambda_{v}^{(n)}|$, irrespective of whether they are particle- or hole-like.
 The $\tau^{x}_{v}$ creates or annihilates an excitation; therefore, $\eta^{x}_{v}= b_{v}+b_{v}^{\dag}$.
 Implementing this mapping and restricting ourselves to the single $e$-anyon subspace, we obtain the following simplified boson hopping model,

 Hereafter, we drop the subscript of the Zeeman field and denote it by $h$.
+From now on, we also ignore the precise numerical factors present in $\lambda_{v}^{(n)}$ (or $\lambda_{A}^{(n)}$), and take $|\lambda_{v}^{(n)}|=J_{z}g^{n}$, where $g = J/J_{z}$, and $n=2,3,4,5$.
 Since $H_{b}$ is quadratic, the properties of its low-energy eigenstates can be easily determined from exact diagonalization of various generations.
 The results are summarized in Fig.\ref{Figure3} and described as follows.

-The energy spectrum of the model on the generation-5 lattice (251 sites), plotted as a function of the perturbative field $h$, reveals four well-separated energy bands centered around $E \sim 2|\lambda_{A}^{(2)}| g^{n}$, with $g = J/J_{z}$ and $n = 0, 1, 2, 3$ (Fig.\ref{Figure3}(a))~\cite{spectrum-note}.
+The energy spectrum of the model on the generation-5 lattice (251 sites), plotted as a function of the perturbative field $h$, reveals four well-separated energy bands centered around $E \sim 2|\lambda_{A}^{(2)}| g^{n}$ and $n = 0, 1, 2, 3$ (Fig.\ref{Figure3}(a))~\cite{spectrum-note}.
 These bands correspond to single $e$-anyon excitations residing on TC lattice sites with different coordination numbers, each associated with the flipping of $A_{v}^{(n)}$ operators of different orders (see Fig.~\ref{Figure3}(b)).
 Owing to the spatial non-uniformity in the onsite potentials (or couplings of $A_{v}^{(n)}$), the energy dispersion with $h$ exhibits both linear ($\sim h$) and quadratic ($\sim h^{2}$) scaling, as illustrated for selected low-lying states from the $A^{(5)}$ sector in Fig.~\ref{Figure3}(c)~\cite{uniform-potential-comment}.

 For the $A^{(5)}$ and $A^{(3)}$ sectors, the presence of equipotential nearest-neighbor (NN) sites coupled via hopping gives rise to the linear dependence on $h$.
 In contrast, when such equipotential NN connections are absent, the leading contribution arises from virtual hopping through high-energy sites, resulting in $O(h^{2})$ scaling.
 Higher-order ($h^{m}$ with $m>2$) scaling is generally suppressed unless quadratic corrections cancel, which requires fine-tuning \cite{ring-model-note}.
 The $O(h^{2})$ scaling can arise from fully localized states, where a particle briefly hops out of the localized region and returns, leading to a second-order process.
 In contrast, extended states exhibiting the same scaling originate from a non-trivial interplay between phase fluctuations and hybridization among sites.